 And the big secret is that I use Canva for all of my design and predominantly most of my YouTube thumbnail needs.
 And I’m going to walk you through exactly how you can do that.

-So we’re going over to my computer now.
+We’re going over to my computer now.
 And what we’re going to do is we’re going to have a look at getting started.
 Now, as I said, I create all of my thumbnails using Canva.

 These are the last, how many?
 The last 39 or so of them.
 And as you can see, they’re all there displayed in one go.
-So I’m going to show you how to create your own ones and some guidelines to help you really create the best thumbnail possible.
+I’m going to show you how to create your own ones and some guidelines to help you really create the best thumbnail possible.

 That’s the size, make sure that you’re really clear on that because that’s not always the size that you’re given, but essentially this is the 16 x 9 ratio, 1920 x 1080.
 Now I want you to start by going to create a design.
-So this is in the top right-hand corner here, this section here.
+This is in the top right-hand corner here, this section here.

-So I want you to select that and after you’ve selected that, I want you to type in those dimensions I gave you.
+I want you to select that and after you’ve selected that, I want you to type in those dimensions I gave you.
 It’s a test.
 No, it’s not a test.
-So 1920 x 1080, and then select create a design, right?
+1920 x 1080, and then select create a design, right?

 And this will open up the canvas for you to start designing with.
 And I’m going to remove myself so that you can see all of the screen.
 Now, after you’ve got the canvas up and running, we’re going to walk through a couple of guidelines, essentially with your YouTube thumbnail.

 There are a couple of things that you want.
 The first thing that you want is you want big bold text, right?
-So as I’ve written here you want big bold text, whether you put it on the left-hand side or the right-hand side or across the top, I don’t think that matters that much.
+As I’ve written here you want big bold text, whether you put it on the left-hand side or the right-hand side or across the top, I don’t think that matters that much.